 Hunting Brigand Kings

 Much like Merchant Brigands and their bonus commodities, the Brigand Kings pay a rich ransom in special trinkets if they can be defeated at sea.
-After earning a Brigand King hunt Expedition, you can select it from the Expedition Tracker as above and start tracking the Brigand King as a target.
+After placing a Brigand King compass on yer navigation table, you can select it from the Expedition Tracker as above and start tracking the Brigand King as a target.
 Much like the Merchant Expedition, the location of the Brigand King will appear on both the ship's Course Charting menu and its League Tracker.

 Once you catch the Brigand King, you're in for a tough fight!
 Sea Battles against Brigand Kings follow all the normal rules, but they are the most difficult opponents on the water, so brace yourself!